isaksandin/carrot/README.md

 ### Shortcut keyword

 If the first word is a _shortcut keyword_, Carrot will open the page(s) associated with it.
+(Make sure you enable popups for the site if you plan to open a group of pages.)

-> No shortcuts come by default.
-However, let's say you assign `social` to https://www.facebook.com and https://www.twitter.com.
+> There are no shortcuts by default.
+However, let's say you assign the shortcut keyword `social` to https://www.facebook.com and https://www.twitter.com.
 It will then open both websites in separate tabs.

 ### Function keyword